 The Vasari Corridor is an incredible structure if you think about it.
 The Medici, who practically ruled the Republic of Florence, built a hallway to connect their home, Palazzo Pitti, with the town hall, Palazzo Vecchio.

-The bridge is occupied by jewelers and is overrun by visitors looking to purchase something from “on top of Ponte Vecchio in Florence,” which I admit is pretty cool to say.
+The bridge is occupied by jewelers and generally overrun by visitors looking to purchase something from “on top of Ponte Vecchio in Florence,” which I admit is pretty cool to say.

 The jewelers are not there by accident either.
 This bridge used to be inhabited by farmers of all sorts but the Medici propagated the idea that these types of shops make the bridge and city look fit for peasants.
 The farmers were forced out which eventually turned into a decree in 1595 excluding them.